-There is, of course, a lot more to Salvador than this, including:
+But there is, of course, a lot more to Salvador, including:

 Ladeira de Conceição -- A ladeira is a sloping street, and the Ladeira de Conceição slopes down from the Praça Castro Alves (named for poet Antônio Frederico de Castro Alves) to the Igreja da Conceição in the lower city.
 The street is lined with workshops, metalworking and stonecutting, set into arches under the Ladeira da Montanha, which runs above, and brothels.

 View from the entrance to Salvador's best-known brothel, Marinalva's (is there a bordello anywhere in the world that can beat this?)